 - 1. In the Manager, select the Active Directory > Groups category.

 - 2. Select the group in the result list.

 - 3. Select the Assign system roles task.

 4. In the Add assignments pane, assign system roles.

-TIP: In the Remove assignments pane, you can remove assigned system roles.
+TIP: In the Remove assignments pane, you can remove the system role assignment.

 - Select the system role and double-click ⊘. - 5.
 Save the changes.